OfficeCoffee/GradingFileProject/README.md

 Enter the path of the zip file: /home/user/Repos/GradingFileProject/Project 4 Download Aug 1, 2025 900 AM.zip
 ```

-2. Leave an issue on GitHub.
-Try to include as much information as possible (screenshot of current directory, contents of student submissions folder, console output/error message, and anything else you think would be useful for us to know)
+2. Reach out to us.
+Try to include as much information as possible in your message/email (screenshot of current directory, contents of student submissions folder, log file contents, error message(s), and anything else you think would be useful for us to know).
+DO NOT MAKE ANY STUDENT INFORMATION PUBLIC ON GITHUB OR ELSEWHERE.